zuozhenggh/learning-library/data-management-library/oci-di/integration-tasks/integration-tasks.md

 ![](./images/save-close-button.png " ")

 ## **STEP 4:** Create Integration Tasks
 **Integration tasks** in OCI Data Integration let you take your data flow design and choose the parameter values you want to use at runtime.
 With the help of Integration Tasks, you can create multiple Tasks with distinct configurations for the same Data Flow.
+You will create Integration tasks for the two Data Flows you created in the previous steps of this Lab.

 1. From your Workspace home page of OCI Data Integration, click **Open tab** (plus icon), and then select **Projects**.
 ![](./images/home-projects.png " ")